practicalli/spacemacs/install-spacemacs/clojure-lsp/configure-lsp-and-cider.md

 ## Optional - clj-kondo
 The clojure-lsp project includes the latest clj-kondo binary, so any external install of the clj-kondo binary is optional.

-Remove the flycheck-clj-kondo configuration, `clojure-enable-linters 'clj-kondo`, from the Spacemacs Clojure layer to avoid duplication of results, if a separate clj-kondo binary is on the execution path.
+Remove the flycheck-clj-kondo configuration, `clojure-enable-linters 'clj-kondo`, from the `clojure` layer in `.spacemacs` to avoid duplication of results if a separate clj-kondo binary is found on the execution path.

 ## Spacemacs Clojure layer configuration